cybera/netbox-sidekick/docs/devices.md

    * Set the Device Type.
    * Set the Platform to the Network Operating System of the device.

-2. Once this basic information is added, you'll next want to add two Secrets.
-   * In the Device details page, click the "Add secret" button.
-   * Add a Secret of type "SNMPv2 Community" with a name of "snmp" and data of the SNMP community that can be used to connect to the device using SNMP.

 ## Configuring a Device

-You should now have a device with some basic information and some Secrets.
+You should now have a device with some basic information.
 You can now use a built-in Sidekick management command that will do the following:

 * Create an interface called "mgmt" and assign it an IP address used to connect to the device via SNMP.